dolhana/rainbow-bananas/README.md

 It will open up the web browser.
 If not, open the browser manually and go to the URL as noted in the output.

-From the file list, open up `Report.ipnb` notebook.
+From the file list, open up `Report.ipynb` notebook.
 If you runs the notebook, the agent successfully achieves the goal within 1000 episodes most of the time.

 The successfully trained DQN parameters is saved in the file `p1_dqn_agent.pth`.
 When the file was recorded the agent reached the goal at episode **330**.